 So When Should You Ask Girl Out?

 Like getting married, having a baby, or starting a business, there’s never a right time to ask a girl out on a date.
+If you’re not sure, if she’s interested, learn how to know if a girl likes you.
 So just go ahead and ask her out if you’re interested.
 Will she say “no?”
 Possibly, but you won’t know until you ask.

 And even if she says no, you’re no better off than you were before you asked.